 Under Ms. Westby’s leadership, Global Cyber Risk LLC has developed an international reputation for its first-tier cybersecurity advisory and technical services.Drawing upon a unique combination of more than thirty years of technical, legal, policy, and business experience, Ms. Westby has developed proprietary methodologies for cyber risk assessments, incident response planning, cyber governance, and digital inventories and data mapping.
 GCR’s clients include large, mid-sized, and small businesses, non-profit organizations, and governments.
 She and her team have also helped corporations develop enterprise approaches to e-discovery that enable them to efficiently respond to discovery requests, develop litigation strategies, and deflect attempts by opposing parties to obtain access to their systems.

 GCR’s services include:

-- Governance assistance to boards and senior management
+- Development of cyber governance frameworks for boards and senior management

 - Cybersecurity risk assessments